Last Updated: May 14, 2021

 12. Snapchat offers an app called SnapKidz for under-13 users.

 SnapKidz allows users under the age of 13 to take snaps, caption them, make drawings, and save snaps and drawings locally on the phone.
-However, it doesn’t support sharing of snaps or adding friends.
+However, it doesn’t support sharing snaps or adding friends.

 How big is Snapchat in terms of revenue?
 This section provides answers to questions related to Snapchat’s earning.